 The most common nuts include almonds, walnuts, pecans, Brazil nuts, pine nuts, and cashews.
 The most popular seed varieties are hemp seeds, sunflower seeds, flax seeds, pumpkin seeds and sesame seeds.
 All of these varieties are relatively easy to find in most grocery or health food stores and can fulfill many of your body’s nutritional needs.
 Although every type of seed and nut is unique, many share the same types of organic acids, such as amino acids and omega-3 fatty acids, as well as fiber and minerals, including selenium, magnesium, zinc, calcium, and phosphorous.
 Add to this their content of vitamins and protein, and you have a complete dietary staple that can have a wide range of effects on your body.
 In other words, if you haven’t made seeds and nuts a part of your diet, you should start!

 Health Benefits Of Seeds And Nuts

 Let’s take a closer look at some of the impressive health benefits of seeds and nuts.

 Almost all seeds and nuts provide a significant level of dietary fiber, which can have a myriad of effects on our health.
-Dietary fiber is primarily associated with digestion, as it can help to stimulate peristaltic motion, and the movement of food through your gut.
-It can also help to improve the nutrient uptake efficiency for the food you eat, meaning that you get even more nutrients.
+Dietary fiber is primarily associated with digestion, as it can help to stimulate peristaltic motion and the movement of food through your gut.
+It can also help to improve the nutrient uptake efficiency of the food you eat, meaning that you get even more nutrients.
 Dietary fiber is also very important for regulating diabetes and lowering cholesterol levels.
 Some of the seeds and nuts with the most dietary fiber include almonds, pistachios, and pecans.